valentin2105/Kubernetes-Saltstack/README.md

 ```

-To finish and add some add-ons on the Kubernetes cluster, you can launch the `post_install/` script :
+To enable add-ons on the Kubernetes cluster, you can launch the `post_install/setup.sh` script :

 ```
 /srv/salt/post_install/setup.sh